 Complete a whole 90 – in other words, eat whole30 for 90 days.
 It was an ambitious thing to put on my 29 x 30 list, but I was convinced I could do it.
-I also knew that whole30 tends to be the only eating plan that actually helps me control my weight.
+I also knew that whole 30 tends to be the only eating plan that actually helps me control my weight.

 Here’s what I know about myself.
 I have absolutely no self-control.
 If there’s a box of ice cream in the freezer, I’m eating the entire thing within two days.
-So whole30 is the perfect solution – for me.
+So whole 30 is the perfect solution – for me.
 It matches my needs and my personality type by strictly cutting things out.
 It also isn’t that far of a stretch from what I eat normally, it just removes the junk food I can’t quit.

-- There are weird unnecessary ingredients in so many things.
 It should not be allowed.
 Take for instance, coconut milk.
 Rooster brand has a bunch of extra chemicals, but only costs $1.
 Another brand, has simply coconut extract and water, and costs double at $2.
 For me, now that I am aware of the chemicals, this is a cost I’m willing to accept.

-- This barbecue sauce is the single greatest barbecue sauce.
 Never will I ever buy another barbecue sauce with chemicals and sugar again.
 It’s great to grill chicken in and to adapt into a spicy cashew nut chicken sauce.
 I had a mason jar filled in my fridge from the day I discovered it until now.

 Overall, I am so proud of myself for sticking it out for 90 days.
-I’m so happy with my body, how I look, but more importantly how I feel.
+I’m so happy with my body, how I look, and more importantly how I feel.
 The added consciousness of what I’m consuming and how it affects me has changed my life.
-I believe the 90 days led to a true lifestyle change, not just a 30 day experiment.
+I believe the 90 days led to a true lifestyle change, not just a 30-day experiment.
 I’m excited to splurge once in a blue moon, but I’m pretty sure this way of eating is here to stay!
 Stay tuned and I’ll share some of my favourite whole30 meals.